MikeBass13/Random/SPMoveArticle/README.md

 The script itself was written quickly and uses passwords stored in plain text, so it's not meant to be a production ready script.

+The [Zip](./ArticleSource.zip) file above contains all of the other files in this folder.